GioKaratz/AnimeReviewsApi/README.md

 # AnimeReviewsApi
 This is a RESTful API for managing anime reviews.
-It provides endpoints to access and manipulate anime reviews, reviewers, categories, authors, and more.
+It provides endpoints to access and manipulate anime reviews, reviewers, categories and authors

 API Endpoints